streetwriters/notesnook/docs/help/contents/rich-text-editor/images-attachments-and-embeds.md

 When the `{{attachingFiles}}` dialog is set to ask, each image has a `{{compress}}` toggle.
 Turn it off for full quality, then click `{{insert}}`.

 To change what happens by default, go to `{{settings}}` > `{{customization}}` > `{{behaviour}}` > `{{imageCompression}}` and choose `{{askEveryTime}}`, `{{enableRecommended}}` or `{{disable}}`.

 == Mobile
 The sheet shown when you attach an image has a `Compress (recommended)` checkbox.
 Clear it for full quality.

 To change the default, go to `{{settings}}` > `{{customization}}` > `{{behavior}}` > `{{imageCompression}}`.
 :::

-On a free or Essential plan, choosing full quality tells you which plan you need — on mobile the option is greyed out as well.
-See [plans & limits](/plans-and-limits).
+On a plan that doesn't support full quality images, the option is greyed out.
+Attempting to change it will ask you to upgrade your plan.

 ## Resize and align an image